Muxthafa/YMatterSyncDemo/src/components/Rectangle_demo/Rectangle_demo.md

 You should always prefer using those mechanisms over using `any`, since they are stricter typed and less likely to introduce bugs in the future due to insufficient types.

-If you’re not having `any` in your plugin or are starting a new plugin, you should enable the [`@typescript-eslint/no-explicit-any`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md) linting rule for your plugin via the [`.eslintrc.js`](https://github.com/elastic/kibana/blob/main/.eslintrc.js) config.
+If youâre not having `any` in your plugin or are starting a new plugin, you should enable the [`@typescript-eslint/no-explicit-any`](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-explicit-any.md) linting rule for your plugin via the [`.eslintrc.js`](https://github.com/elastic/kibana/blob/main/.eslintrc.js) config.